-- 3.29 Financial Intermediaries are vehicles or entities that receive support from OPIC and provide debt to, make equity investments in or provide financial services to eligible companies (collectively referred to as Subprojects).
-No Financial Intermediary may use OPIC support for the purpose of investing in, lending to, or providing services to an entity engaged in a Categorically Prohibited Project. - 3.30 OPIC's review of Subprojects involves the same screening, assessment, disclosure, compliance and monitoring procedures as all other direct Applicants to OPIC, including Category A disclosure and Greenhouse Gas policy requirements (See Section 8).
+3.2930 Financial Intermediaries are vehicles or entities that receive supportfinancing or guaranties from OPIC and provide debt to, makeor equity investments in or provide financial services to eligible companies (collectively referred to asinvestment to Subprojects).
+No Financial Intermediary may use OPIC support for the purpose of investing in, lending to, or providing services to an entity engaged in a Categorically Prohibited Project.

+3.30- OPIC's review of Subprojects involves the same screening, assessment, disclosure, compliance and monitoring procedures as all other direct Applicants to OPIC, including but not limited to Category A disclosure and Greenhouse Gas policy requirements (See Section 8).
 OPIC provides prior written consent to each of these Subprojects on the basis of potential environmental and social risks.
-OPIC does not delegate the environmental and social review of Subprojects to Financial Intermediaries unless consent is provided in advance based on criteria in Paragraph 3.31. - 3.31 A Financial Intermediary's proposed investment or lending strategy is taken into account in OPIC's assessment of the risk of adverse environmental and social impacts associated with the Financial Intermediary's Subprojects at the time the Financial Intermediary's structure is approved by OPIC.
+OPIC does not delegate the environmental and social review of Subprojects to Financial Intermediaries unless consent is provided in advance based on criteria in Paragraph 3.31.

+3.31 A Financial Intermediary's proposed investment or lending strategy is taken into account in OPIC's assessment of the risk of adverse environmental and social impacts associated with the Financial Intermediary's Subprojects at the time the Financial Intermediary's structure is approved by OPIC.
 Factors taken into consideration include the size and nature of the prospective investments, the prospective use of proceeds from the investment, the term of the investment, and the targeted investment sectors.
-If OPIC determines that all prospective Subprojects are likely to have minimal or no adverse environmental or social impacts OPIC may consent in advance to all prospective investments, provided that the OPIC Agreement contains exclusion lists prohibiting investments in entities engaged in categorically prohibited activities or activities likely to have significant adverse environmental or social impacts. - 3.32 Financial Intermediaries are required to maintain at all times an ESMS to ensure compliance with OPIC policies (See Paragraph 3.10).
+If OPIC determines that all prospective Subprojects are likely to have minimal or no adverse environmental or social impacts OPIC may consent in advance to all prospective investments, provided that the OPIC Agreement contains exclusion lists prohibiting investments in entities engaged in categorically prohibited activities or activities likely to have significant adverse environmental or social impacts.